MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **USER_INTERACTED_DURING_EVENT** - Indicates if the user has interacted during booting

-#### OneNote.App.OneNoteAppForeground *(previous name)*, Office.OneNote.Android.App.OneNoteAppForeground, Office.Android.EarlyTelemetry.OneNoteAppForeground
+#### Office.OneNote.Android.App.OneNoteAppForeground, Office.Android.EarlyTelemetry.OneNoteAppForeground

+*[This event was previously named OneNote.App.OneNoteAppForeground.]*

 The signal used to indicate OneNote App is in foreground.
 The telemetry is used to ensure critical regression detection for OneNote app and service health.

-The following fields are collected: None
+The following fields are collected:

+- None

-#### OneNote.AppLaunch *(previous name)*, Office.Android.EarlyTelemetry.AppLaunch, Office.OneNote.Android.AppLaunch
+#### Office.Android.EarlyTelemetry.AppLaunch, Office.OneNote.Android.AppLaunch

+*[This event was previously named OneNote.AppLaunch.]*

 The critical signal used to ensure OneNote users can successfully launch the app.
 The telemetry is used to ensure critical regression detection for OneNote app and service health.